fofxsoft/fofxsoft.github.io/guidelines.md

     // good
     function foo() {
-      return 'search your feelings, you know it to be foo';
+      return "search your feelings, you know it to be foo";
     }
     ```